UTSA-ICS/sid-server/doc/source/configuringservices.rst

 -----------

 For a default installation of Keystone, before you can use the REST API, you need to define an authorization token.
-This is configured in ``keystone.conf`` file under the section ``[DEFAULT]``.
+This is configured in ``sidserver.conf`` file under the section ``[DEFAULT]``.
 In the sample file provided with the Keystone project, the line defining this token is::